n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 We saw the main innovation introduced by Alexandrescu's partition is the sentinel which eliminated a lot of index checking.
-Let's take a look at the number of index comparisons performed by these algorithms:
+Let's take a look at the number of index comparisons performed by these algorithms on random arrays.

 ![](/assets/images/posts/array-partition/num_ind_cmp.png#center)

 As expected, Alexandrescu's has the fewest by a landslide.

 In the Python code, you can't actually see the index comparisons for Lomuto's partition.
-But unde the hood, `range` is doing bounds checks.
+But under the hood, `range` needs to do these bounds checks.
 You can see that more clearly if you rewrite the algorithm with a `while` loop:

 ```python
 def lomuto_partition(arr, lo, hi):